Senate panel compels former Trump aide to attend Russia hearing

-WASHINGTON (Reuters) - A U.S. Senate panel said on Tuesday it will compel Paul Manafort, a former campaign manager to President Donald Trump, to appear at a hearing as part of its probe into alleged Russian meddling in the 2016 presidential election.
+WASHINGTON (Reuters) - A U.S. Senate panel said on Tuesday it will compel Paul Manafort, a former campaign manager for President Donald Trump, to appear at a hearing as part of its probe into alleged Russian meddling in the 2016 presidential election.

 The Senate Judiciary Committee's subpoena summoning Manafort to appear on Wednesday was a sign lawmakers are willing to push hard as they probe Russia's role and potential collusion by the Republican's campaign.

-It came as Trump's son-in-law, Jared Kushner, appeared for a second day on Capitol Hill to answer questions about his contacts with Russians during the campaign.
+Also on Tuesday, Trump's son-in-law, Jared Kushner, appeared for a second day on Capitol Hill to answer questions about his contacts with Russians during the campaign.

+Kushner, who is now a top aide in Trump's White House, spent three hours with the House of Representatives intelligence panel.
+He did not speak with reporters when he left.

+"It was a very productive session.
+We had an opportunity to ask about a range of issues that the committee had been concerned about," said Democratic representative Adam Schiff after the meeting.

 Moscow has denied it worked to influence the election in the Republican candidate's favor, and Trump has denied his campaign colluded.